 At one level, the questions raised by all this are generic ones about how educational settings might become better at supporting students who are facing these challenges.
 It is good to see emerging work and good practice around the idea of ‘Trauma-Informed Universities’.
 The set of principles that have been identified as key to a trauma-informed approach include safety, trustworthiness and transparency, peer support and mutual self-help, collaboration and mutuality, empowerment, voice and choice, and a recognition of cultural, historical and gender issues.
 While these are clearly important to all organisations that work with people, they have a particular resonance in fields of study that are directly concerned with conflict, violence and structural injustice: How do we engage with these issues in ways that are supportive of students with lived experiences of different forms of violence and injustice, who may have felt unheard and unseen for much of their lives, who may still be experiencing the anxiety, shame, anger or fear that can come from these experiences?
 How do we take account of the diverse needs of all of our students in this, of the fact that the same topic or process can be experienced in very different ways, that a learning experience can be healing for some and retraumatising for others?
 How do we, personally and collectively, learn from our own lived experiences and from those of others?
 How might we begin to transform the assumptions, behaviours, cultures and structures that continue to cause traumatic experiences for some while keeping others safe?
 How do we conceptualise and experience the links between the professional, the personal and the political in relation to questions of care and justice?

 Juleus and I are still talking about these kinds of questions.
-Among other things, and with others who believe these questions are important (including OpenEdge Transforming Conflict), we are currently involved in designing an ‘Otherness Lab’ that will give students and staff an opportunity to open up and explore some of the difficult questions about voice, silencing, performances and the ways in which they are affected by complex dynamics of power and privilege.
-More on this soon…
+Among other things, and with others who believe these questions are important (including OpenEdge Transforming Conflict), we have been involved in designing an ‘Otherness Lab’ that will give students and staff an opportunity to open up and explore some of the difficult questions about voice, silencing, performances and the ways in which they are affected by complex dynamics of power and privilege.
+More on this here…